-Saudi Arabia is becoming an increasingly favourable location for foreign investment, with an opportune market and inviting business environment, it is one of the top locations for Middle East investment.
+Saudi Arabia is becoming an increasingly favorable location for foreign investment, with an opportune market and inviting business environment, it is one of the top locations for Middle East investment.

-As the government aims to diversify the economy away from oil, Vision 2030 has been the guiding principle to reforms being made.
-Continual developments are being made to create an attractive environment for foreign investors and making establishing a company in the Kingdom more accessible.
+As the government aims to diversify the economy away from oil, Vision 2030 has been the guiding principle for reforms being made.
+Continual developments are being made to create an attractive environment for foreign investors and establishing a company in the Kingdom more accessible.

 As part of planning to bring your business to Saudi Arabia, there are some key elements you need to consider;